mtumilowicz/java11-vavr093-try-workshop/README.md

         * `andThen` vs `onSuccess` - exceptions in `onSuccess` are not wrapped with try
     * on failure:
         * `Try<T> onFailure(Consumer<? super Throwable> action)`
-* mapping with partial function
+* mapping with the partial function
     * `Try<R> collect(PartialFunction<? super T, ? extends R> partialFunction)`
-    * if function is not defined at a value - returns `Failure(NoSuchElementException)`
+    * if function is not defined for the value - returns `Failure(NoSuchElementException)`
 * map, flatMap on `Try<R>`
     * `Try<U> map(f: R -> U)`
     * `Try<U> flatMap(f: R -> Try<U>)`